fuyinghuang/wdi-project-three-aldojo/README.md

 * Use Webpack & Yarn to manage dependencies and compile source code

 ### Featured Piece of Code no.1
-This is how we used external API to get all the country data, and used the country alpha3Code as the url of each individal country.
+This is how we used external API to get all the country data, and used the country alpha3Code as the url of each individual country.
 When sending a request for a country, if the country it's in our database, will go straight to the country Show page, if not, will direct to country New page to create a new page.
 From [.src/controllers/countries/indexCtrl.js](https://github.com/huangfuin1101/wdi-project-three-aldojo/blob/master/src/controllers/countries/indexCtrl.js) and [.src/controllers/countries/showCtrl.js](https://github.com/huangfuin1101/wdi-project-three-aldojo/blob/master/src/controllers/countries/showCtrl.js)
 ```
 function indexCtrl($state, $scope, $http) {